 The program is designed to serve students with elementary French through Advanced level.
 All students will enroll in French language at the appropriate level at the University of Bordeaux Montaigne’s Centre de Langue as well as the Director’s Course taught by the accompanying St. Lawrence Faculty Director of the program.
 Students will choose electives from a range of offerings in English or French at the University of Bordeaux, Sciences Po Bordeaux, and/or the University of Bordeaux.
 (Information on taking courses with French Professors.)

 - French – at the appropriate level

-- French 240F: French Encounters, taught by the St. Lawrence University Program Director: 'The Cuisine and Wines of Bordeaux and Southwest France'
+- French 240F: Cross-Cultural Encounters in France: A Traveler's (Mis)Guided tour, taught by the St. Lawrence University Program Director:

 This course will be taught in English.
 Students at an advanced level in French will write papers and complete presentations in French.
 First Year students will complete the work required for the FYSeminar course and will earn 1.5 units.